 The Genomics Core provides resources to BRI and external investigators for genomics analysis, from sample processing through data generation, as well as basic bioinformatics analysis, provided by our Bioinformatics Group.

-The Core laboratory houses two Illumina sequencers, a NextSeq2000, and a Miseq.
-The recently-released NextSeq2000 uses patterned flowcell technology and currently runs both a 500M read flowcell and a 1300M read flowcell.
-A 100M read flowcell is expected to be released soon.
-The MiSeq has a variety of flowcells sizes, from 1M to 25M reads and can perform long reads, up to 2 x 300bp.
+The Core laboratory houses two Illumina sequencers, a NextSeq2000 and a Miseq.
+The NextSeq2000 uses patterned flowcell technology and offers three flowcell sizes —100M reads, 500M reads and 1300M reads — each available in several run lengths.
+The MiSeq has a variety of flowcells sizes, from 1M to 25M reads.

 Additionally, the Core offers single cell sequencing, using either a 10x Genomics Chromium X or a Chromium Controller, for high throughput single cell capture and processing.
 Other available equipment includes an Agilent TapeStation 4200 (to measure RNA/DNA integrity and size) and a Tecan NanoQuant (for high throughput sample quantitation).
 Ancillary equipment for sample processing includes a Formulatrix Mantis Liquid Handler, a Qiagen QIAgility (also a liquid handling robot), a ThermoFisher Kingfisher Flex, which extracts nucleic acid from a variety of samples, using magnetic bead technology, with a throughput of up to 96 samples and two Qiagen QIAcube Connect instruments, which automate extraction of nucleic acid using spin column technology.